 The Proxmox VE cluster stack itself relies heavily on the fact that all the nodes have precisely synchronized time.
-Some other components, like Ceph, also refuse to work properly if the local time on nodes is not in sync.
+Some other components, like Ceph, also won't work properly if the local time on all nodes is not in sync.

-Time synchronization between nodes can be achieved with the "Network Time Protocol" (NTP).
-Proxmox VE uses systemd-timesyncd as NTP client by default, preconfigured to use a set of public servers.
-This setup works out of the box in most cases.
+Time synchronization between nodes can be achieved using the "Network Time Protocol" (NTP).
+As of Proxmox VE 7, chrony is used as the default NTP daemon, while Proxmox VE 6 uses systemd-timesyncd.
+Both come preconfigured to use a set of public servers.